Gabefire/labelbox-import/README.md

 ## Regular Data Rows

 The main script is `import.py` run this script and it will parse through the text files in the `files` folder.
-These files contain gs urls to public available assets.
-The name of the text files are the name of your Labelbox Dataset with the "_" replaces with a space.
+These files contain gs urls to publicly available assets.
+The name of the text files are the name of your Labelbox Dataset with the "_" replaced with a space.

 ## Geospatial Data Rows

 The `import_tile.py` script is uses to import tile data.
-It does the same thing as the `import.py` script but use the `files_tile` folder.
+It does the same thing as the `import.py` script but uses the `files_tile` folder.